xopto/pyxopto/docs/source/mcml/simulator_options.rst

       :math:`\xi_2` from :math:`[0, 1]` fulfils
       :math:`\xi_2 \leq \frac{\mu_a}{\mu_t}`.
 If the
-      packet hits geometry boundaries, it is propagated to the boundary, where the boundary interractions are processed and a new step is started afterwards.
+      packet hits geometry boundaries, it is propagated to the boundary, where the boundary interactions are processed and a new step is started afterwards.

     - Albedo weight
+      (:py:class:`~xopto.mcbase.mcoptions.McMethod.albedo_weight`
+      or :py:class:`~xopto.mcbase.mcoptions.McMethod.aw`)

       Propagation step :math:`s=-\frac{\ln(\xi_1)}{\mu_t}` is derived
       from a uniform random number :math:`\xi_1` from interval :math:`[0, 1]` and the total attenuation coefficient